History of Europe: Interwar period

-Great Depression: 1929–1939
+Great Depression: 1929–39

-After the Wall Street Crash of 1929, nearly the whole world sank into a Great Depression, as money stopped flowing from New York to Europe, prices fell, profits fell, and unemployment soared.
+After the Wall Street crash of 1929, most of the world sank into a Great Depression; prices and profits fell and unemployment soared.
 The worst hit sectors included heavy industry, export-oriented agriculture, mining and lumbering, and construction.
 World trade fell by two-thirds.

-Liberalism and democracy were discredited.
-In most of Europe, as well as in Japan and most of Latin America, nation after nation turned to dictators and authoritarian regimes.
-The most momentous change of government came when Hitler and his Nazis took power in Germany in 1933.
+In most of Europe, many nations turned to dictators and authoritarian regimes.
+The most momentous change of government came with Adolf Hitler's rise to power in 1933.
 The main institution that was meant to bring stability was the League of Nations, created in 1919.
-However the League failed to resolve any major crises and by 1938 it was no longer a major player.
-The League was undermined by the bellicosity of Nazi Germany, Imperial Japan, the Soviet Union, and Mussolini's Italy, and by the non-participation of the United States.
+However the League failed to resolve any major crises, undermined by the bellicosity of Nazi Germany, the Empire of Japan, the Soviet Union and Fascist Italy, as well as the lack of participation by the United States.
 By 1937 it was largely ignored.

-A major civil war took place in Spain, with the nationalists winning.
-The League of Nations was helpless as Italy conquered Ethiopia and Japan seized Manchuria in 1931 and took over most of China starting in 1937.

-The Spanish Civil War (1936–1939) was marked by numerous small battles and sieges, and many atrocities, until the rebels (the Nationalist faction), led by Francisco Franco, won in 1939.
-There was military intervention as Italy sent land forces, and Germany sent smaller elite air force and armoured units to the Nationalists.
-The Soviet Union sold armaments to the leftist Republican faction on the other side, while the Communist parties in numerous countries sent soldiers to the "International Brigades."
+Italy conquered Ethiopia in 1931.
+The Spanish Civil War (1936–1939) was won by the rebels (the Nationalist faction), led by Francisco Franco.
 The civil war did not escalate into a larger conflict, but did become a worldwide ideological battleground that pitted the left, the communist movement and many liberals against Catholics, conservatives, and fascists.
-Britain, France and the US remained neutral and refused to sell military supplies to either side.
-Worldwide there was a decline in pacifism and a growing sense that another world war was imminent, and that it would be worth fighting for.
+Britain, France and the US remained neutral.
+Worldwide there was a decline in pacifism and a growing sense that another world war was imminent.